 CR: Well the real turning point was my MSc.
 I was already a lower limb MSK physio but my dissertation was my first piece of research and I looked at PFP after THR which I had observed on many occasions.
 I was dreading my dissertation but actually really loved taking a real-life problem and investigating it.
 I was excited to then publish this work and when the university asked me to stay on after my MSc as a part-time lecturer and continue researching, I couldn’t resist!
 At that point my local referrers had been informally sending me all their patients with PFP as they knew I was interested by it so Wimbledon Clinics turned round and asked if I would like to do a pure second opinion PFP service.
 That was 12 years ago so you can imagine how many patellae I’ve seen since then!

 BW: That’s a considerable number of poorly patellae!
 Speaking of which, one of the first in-service training sessions I attended as a rotational physiotherapist was on serious and sinister pathology around the knee.
-Our knee ESP presented a case of osteosarcoma in the distal femur, in which a young athlete had previously been managed for PFP.
+Our knee ESP presented a case of osteosarcoma in the distal femur.
 Do you incorporate teaching of screening for sinister pathology on the course?

 CR: Absolutely.
 If you don’t have these other pathologies on your radar you won’t spot it.
 They are not all sinister, but a wrong diagnosis is hugely unhelpful.
 Over the years I have seen slipped femoral epiphysis, FAI, PCL rupture and many other pathologies masquerade as PFP.